Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

   2. Check that the font size does not change to maintain readability.

 2. The Timer & Click Counter
-  i.
-Confirm that when resizing, the text does not breach their respective containers. ii.
-Make sure that the timer has begun, starting from 0. iii.
-Confirm that the click counter only increments when a card is clicked.
+  1. Confirm that when resizing, the text does not breach their respective containers.
+  2. Make sure that the timer has begun, starting from 0.
+  3. Confirm that the click counter only increments when a card is clicked.

 1. The Game Field
   i.
 Check that when resizing the page, the cards do not breach the game field.